nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 An important thing to note is that we should avoid running blocking operations by yielding control regularly.
 Otherwise, we block a thread, possibly preventing other async operations from making progress.
 For this reason, the efforts to move data parsing (which might be CPU-intensive) from the sources and async I/O go hand in hand.
+Currently, sources read external data into the system while additionally parsing that data to the schema of the logical source.
+This mixes up I/O logic with data parsing and therefore violates basic principles like the separation of concerns.
 If we follow the guideline and isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent tasks can be scheduled on relatively few threads.

 The ongoing I/O operations can be wrapped into coroutines that represent tasks that drive the sources' progress.